sasilver75/obsidian/Instruction Backtranslation.md

 Takeaway: A method/model that applies the **==instruction backtranslation==** method, using a fine-tuned language model and web corpus to:
 - Construct instruction prompts for web documents (**==self-augmentation==**)
 - Then select high-quality examples from these generations (==**self-curation**==) to train the next iteration of the model.
 This is applied iteratively in a self-alignment manner.
-On the Alpaca leaderboard, it sounds like this model (Humpback, 7B/33B/65B LLaMA 1 finetunes) outperforms all other *non-distilled* instruction-following models (Non-distilled models don't rely on a stronger LM to teach them to be good models).
+On the Alpaca leaderboard, it sounds like this model (==Humpback==, 7B/33B/65B LLaMA 1 finetunes) outperforms all other *non-distilled* instruction-following models (Non-distilled models don't rely on a stronger LM to teach them to be good models).

 Relevance: Is contrast to Distillation, Self-alignment methods don't rely on having a stronger model present to improve the current model.
 In contrast to other methods that might generating their own synthetic instructions *and/or responses*, this model simply generates instructions for already-existing human-written text "responses," and incorporates a discrimination component to filter out poor (...?)